 - 1 The number of deaths in the first year of life per 1,000 live births. - 2 The national benchmark for infant mortality represents the level of mortality that should be attainable for all infants in every state.
-The benchmark used here-3.2 deaths per 1,000 live births, seen in New Jersey and Washington state-is the lowest statistically-reliable rate among babies born to the most-educated mothers in any state. - † Defined as any other or unknown racial or ethnic group, including any group representing fewer than 3 percent of all infants born in the state during 2000-2002.
+The benchmark used here-3.2 deaths per 1,000 live births, seen in New Jersey and Washington state-is the lowest statistically-reliable rate among babies born to the most-educated mothers in any state. - Rate based on fewer than 20 infant deaths and considered statistically unreliable. - † Defined as any other or unknown racial or ethnic group, including any group representing fewer than 3 percent of all infants born in the state during 2000-2002.

-NEBRASKA:
+ALASKA: